On the last track, we discussed the Four Common Errors a parent of an

 choice in after school snacks may be an appropriate area to negotiate."
 As

-you know, by negotiating, parents recognize that their ADD children are
+you know, by negotiating, parents recognize that their ADHD children are

 older now and should have some say about many of the things they do.